 Step 4.
 Choose a Microphone

-Have you ever watched a video and were unable to finish it because it was muffled or distorted?
+Have you ever watched a video but couldn’t finish it because the audio was muffled or distorted?
 Unfortunately, stuff like this can easily happen.

-When you’re creating a tutorial video, quality audio can make it or break it.
-It can make a video with high-quality graphics difficult to sit through, or turn a plain but perfectly voiced presentation into a positive learning experience.
+When you’re creating an instructional video, quality audio can make or break it.
+It can make a video with a high-quality visual difficult to sit through, or turn a plain but perfectly voiced presentation into a positive learning experience.